 The Wild Middle Fork AmericanPosted June 22, 2021 by Emily Vernizzi, river enthusiast and Armstrong cousin

-California is BACK!
-With the state freshly “re-opened,” we’re so jazzed to get back to roaming freely again.
-We all want to go far and wide, but we really don’t have to travel far to feel a world away.
+We don’t have to travel far to feel a world away.
 Less than three hours from the busy Bay Area, we’re blessed with a heck of a hideaway in the canyon of the Middle Fork of the American River – no planes required!

 Being as gorgeous as it is accessible, it’s easy to understand why the Middle Fork is California’s most popular wilderness rafting experience.
-You’ll lose track of time while surrounded by 2000’ forested canyon walls, cruising on clear water fresh from the Sierras – it’s some of the best scenery the Sierra Nevada foothills have to offer.
+You’ll lose track of time while surrounded by 2000’ forested canyon walls, cruising on clear water fresh from the Sierra Nevada – it’s some of the best scenery the foothills have to offer.

 A trip for athletic first timers and seasoned rafters